Knowledge translation (KT) is an essential goal of our research center.

-- Dissemination- We will share our findings through a variety of venues and with a range of audiences.
-We will communicate with other disability researchers through scholarly papers and conference presentations, while webinars, newsletters and emails will be created to inform consumers, advocates, policymakers and others of our work.
+- Dissemination - We share our findings through a variety of venues and with a range of audiences.
+We communicate with other disability researchers through scholarly papers and conference presentations, while webinars, newsletters and emails are used to inform consumers, advocates, policymakers and others of our work.

-- Technical Assistance - We will deliver technical assistance (TA) through specific projects as well as through the Center at large.
-Please check back for our "Ask Us" website feature, and see our Frequently Asked Questions section in "Resources."
+- Technical Assistance - We deliver technical assistance (TA) through specific projects as well as through the Center at large.
+See our Frequently Asked Questions section in "Resources."

 - Events - We host meetings, teleconferences, webinars and other events to help disseminate our research findings to diverse target audiences.
 In 2014, the Center hosted a stakeholder retreat, and in 2013, we hosted an innovative Bridging Meeting.